epw/https-client-cert-manager/README.md

 section on this).

 Now, a user can use the pages and scripts in `www/` to generate new certificates.
-The model this implements is that you must have a certificate in order to use anything under `www/`.
+The model this assume is that you must already have a certificate in order to use anything under `www/`.
 (This must be configured in the server).
 You generate a new certificate when you want to be able to log in from a new client, and then copy it over to that client.

+Since downloading likely involves a client without a certificate, you will need to make `www/download-cert.cgi` available somewhere that does not require a certificate already.
+Update `PUBLIC_DOWNLOAD` in `www/generate.cgi` to identify this location. `www/download-cert.cgi` requires `www/generate.template.html` in the same directory, so make a copy or symbolic link to it.

+Finally, you will want to change the organization name from `eric.willisson.org` to something that identifies your own server.
+You should do this in `tools/create-client-cert.sh` before making the first one if you use the option with the Common Name on the command line, and on the line in `www/generate.cgi` where `csrrequest.get_subject().O` is set.

+### Names and Identities

 This system uses the convention that the Common Name (CN) in the certificate starts with the the user identity, followed by a